With the revolution of Televisions, the screens have become flat. The initial screens were of Cathode Ray Tube TV which was heavy and bulky.

 The type of display was extensively used in large televisions.

-On the other hand, flat-screen are the latest and modern models of the display.
+On the other hand, flat-screen is the latest and most modern display models.
 It was first launched in the year 1968.

-Flat screens are light weighted foster the models are thin and compact which provides portability to the users.
+Flat screens are light weighted, and the models are thin and compact, providing portability to the users.

-The type of display is used in various domains like the computer, entertainment, electronic devices, transportation and industrial equipment, medical equipment, and others.
+The type of display is used in various domains like computers, entertainment, electronic devices, transportation and industrial equipment, medical equipment, and others.

 Comparison Table